 DJI is the first drone manufacturer to submit and earn approval from the U.S. Federal Aviation Administration (FAA) for complying with the FAA's Remote Identification protocol.
 DJI is the world leader in civilian drones and aerial imaging technology and is recognized as one of the most innovative companies in both of these fields.
-The FAA has given its stamp of approval to the Declarations of Compliance for seven of DJI's newest and most popular drone models, one of which is the DJI Mini 3 Pro, which has been given the official designation of "RID000000001" in the United States.
+The FAA has given its stamp of approval to the Declarations of Compliance for DJI's newest and most popular drone models.

 The company states, "DJI always complies with the laws and regulations of the countries where we operate, and is ready to comply with the FAA’s Remote ID mandate as well.
 DJI customers can fly with confidence that they can comply with the FAA rule."

-According to the information that was posted on the FAA website, DJI's initial approvals cover seven of the company's most recent and widely used drone platforms.
-These include the Mini 3 Pro, Avata, Air 2S, Mavic 3, Mavic 3 Cine, M30, and M30T.
+According to the information that was posted on the FAA website, DJI's initial approvals cover company's most recent and widely used drone platforms.
+There are several noteworthy products in DJI Enterprise's line-up, including the Mavic 3 Enterprise and Mavic 3 Enterprise Thermal, the M300RTK, and the M30 and M30T.
+Other DJI models include the Mini 3 Pro, Avata, Air 2S, Mavic 3, Mavic 3 Cine, M30, and M30T.

 Customers who already own these drones will be able to comply with Remote ID rules by downloading a free firmware update at a later date in order to bring their existing drones up to date.
 DJI is currently in the process of obtaining FAA approval for additional drone models, which, once approved, will be made available on the FAA website.
 On the regulatory label that is affixed to the drone, the notation "ASTM F3411-22a-RID-B" indicates a model that is equipped with Remote ID functionality.